Azure/fleet/README.md

 export MEMBER_CLUSTER_COUNT=1
 ```

-from the root directory of the repo run, by default a hub cluster gets created which is the control plane for fleet (The makefile uses kindest/node:v1.25.11)
+from the root directory of the repo run the following command, by default a hub cluster gets created which is the control plane for fleet (**The makefile uses kindest/node:v1.25.11**)

 ```shell
 make setup-clusters